Abdull-Razeq-Samim/school-management-system/README.md

 # School Management System

-This System that can manage a school and made by Django Framework
+This System that can manage a school and made by Django Framework.